XPX-MMC/python-2-exercises/Assignments.md

 # Python Intro II Assignments
-Submit a PR for each exercise.
+Push up your work after each exercise.

 # Ex.
 1 Sort with Lambda
 Given the following list: